Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 The Assets include
 1. Web server: A server hosting Apache web server, tomcat web server, Postfix mail server, MySQL and PostgreSQL database.
 2. Workstation
-3 .Router
+3. Router

+____
 Figure 1.1  Assets Dependecy

 ### Potential Vulnerabilities for the assets and their possible exploitation within the assets dependencies
-1.HappieeCorp Server:
+1. Risky_Corporations Server: g

-a.Apache Web Server: Common vulnerabilities in Apache can include misconfigurations, outdated software versions, or vulnerable plugins/modules.
+a.
+Apache Web Server: Common vulnerabilities in Apache can include misconfigurations, outdated software versions, or vulnerable plugins/modules.
 Exploitation can lead to unauthorized access, denial of service (DoS), or remote code execution.

-b.Tomcat Web Server: Vulnerabilities in Tomcat may arise due to weak authentication, session management issues, or known exploits targeting specific versions.
+b.
+Tomcat Web Server: Vulnerabilities in Tomcat may arise due to weak authentication, session management issues, or known exploits targeting specific versions.
 Exploitation can result in data exposure or server compromise.

-c.Postfix Mail Server: Vulnerabilities in Postfix might involve email spoofing, denial of service via mail flood, or remote code execution through crafted email content.
+c.
+Postfix Mail Server: Vulnerabilities in Postfix might involve email spoofing, denial of service via mail flood, or remote code execution through crafted email content.
 Exploitation can lead to unauthorized access or disruption of email services.

-d.MySQL and PostgreSQL Databases: Vulnerabilities in databases could stem from SQL injection, weak authentication, or outdated software.
+d.
+MySQL and PostgreSQL Databases: Vulnerabilities in databases could stem from SQL injection, weak authentication, or outdated software.
 Exploitation may result in unauthorized data access, manipulation, or deletion.

 2. Workstations: Vulnerabilities on workstations often involve outdated software, phishing attacks, or weak passwords.
 Exploitation can lead to malware infection, data theft, or unauthorized access.

 3. Router: Vulnerabilities in routers could include default credentials, outdated firmware, or misconfigured access control lists (ACLs).
 Exploitation can result in unauthorized access to network traffic, DNS hijacking, or complete compromise of the network.

+   ____
 ### The Possible test  cases relevant to the scenario
-The following are the possible tests that will be carried out to ensure that HappieeCorp's server is resilient in the face of cyber attacks.
+The following are the possible tests that will be carried out to ensure that Risky_Corporations's server is resilient in the face of cyber attacks.

-Test	Description	Type of test
-Service Enumeration	This aims to to identify all open ports and  services running on the HappieeCorp server using tools like Nmap	This would be considered a gray box test as some prior information about the active services were given already
+1. Service Enumeration: This aims to identify all open ports and  services running on the Risky_Corporations server using tools like Nmap.
+This would be considered a gray box test as some prior information about the active services was given already
-Exploitation Testing	Attempts to exploit the discovered vulnerabilities on the HappieeCorp's server using exploit modules available in Metasploit	This would be considered a gray box as prior information was given about the potentials vulnerabilities that would be exploited during the course of the test
+2. Exploitation Testing	Attempts to exploit the discovered vulnerabilities on the Risky_Corporations's server using exploit modules available in Metasploit.
+This would be considered a gray box as prior information was given about the potential vulnerabilities that would be exploited during the course of the test
-Database Security Assessment
+3. Database Security Assessment

 Perform SQL injection testing on MySQL and PostgreSQL databases to validate input sanitization.
 White Box testing is appropriate for assessing database security because testers have full knowledge of the internal structure, schema, and access controls of the databases.
 This allows for a detailed examination of security configurations, SQL injection vulnerabilities, and privilege escalation risks.
 Password Cracking	Tools like Hydra would be used in attempts to crack passwords on various services such as SSH, FTP, or Telnet.
 This would be considered a black box test as no prior credentials were provided as part of the needed credentials for a successful password attack